xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 7.
 86-MPA-14H2FH-M
 {: .text-center}

+**86-MPA-4FH-M**
-The second MPA is the 86-MPA-4FH-M. This MPA can be inserted into any slot(slot 0 to slot 7) of the chassis without any restriction.
-This MPA is a pluggable card that provides 4 interface ports for a maximum total bandwidth of 1.6 Tbps that can support up to:
+86-MPA-4FH-M can be inserted into any slot (slots 0 to7) of the chassis without any restriction.
+This MPA is a pluggable card that provides 4 interface ports for a maximum total bandwidth of 1.6 Tbps and can support up to:
 - 4 ports of QSFP-DD 400 GbE modules

 **Note**: No restriction in term of power or cooling for 400G ZR/ZR+/Bright ZR+